The world is awash in “free” these days.

 This is an open source content authoring application that allows you to design eLearning courses without HTML or XML knowledge.
 It is SCORM compliant and can run on Windows, Mac, or Linux. eXe is meant primarily for use by teachers and academics.

 An open source tool, GLO Maker is a free download that helps you build “GLOs,” or “Generative Learning Objects” which are “rich, interactive learning experiences.”
 It allows deployment to mobile devices.
 The software is generally aimed at academic eLearning course designers.

-iSpring offers a free version of their online eLearning Suite course creation tool.
+iSpring Free is the free version of the iSpring’s online eLearning suite course creation tool.
 The free version is limited in some ways (it doesn’t support videos or custom branding) but allows for SCORM compliant course creation through PowerPoint.
 Primarily aimed at corporate eLearning course authors.

 The Learning Activity Management System is a free open source tool to create and deliver online learning activities.
 LAMS allows for SCORM compliant course creation, and includes integrations with many LMSs like Moodle, Sakai, and others.
 It caters to both academic eLearning and corporate training.